 Many U.S. states have taxes on business income, in various forms.
 Some states tax only corporations, while others tax most business types.
 States call these taxes different things, and meanings get confused.

 One of these taxes is a franchise tax.
 Learn what it is, which states have it, and how it affects your business.

 What is a Franchise Tax?

-A franchise tax is charged by a state to corporations, partnerships, and LLC's for the privilege of incorporating or doing business in that state.
+A franchise tax is charged by a state to businesses for the privilege of incorporating or doing business in that state.
 Franchise taxes, like income taxes, are usually imposed annually.

 A franchise tax is not a tax on franchises.
 That is, it's not a way to tax all the McDonald's franchises in a state.

 The U.S. government doesn't impose franchise taxes on businesses; they are a state tax.

 Franchise taxes can be different in each state.
 In California, for example, franchise taxes, under the state Franchise Tax Board, are basically income taxes, paid by individuals and businesses each year.

 Any business that is required to register with a state, including corporations, partnerships, and LLCs, may be charged a franchise tax.